 La Linea sits at the western entrance to the Mediterranean.
 The climate is mild year-round, and winter is no exception.
 Temperatures between December and February typically range from 10°C at night to 17°C during the day.
 You will not need a heavy coat.
 A light jacket and a layer or two is enough for most of the day.

 October and November are actually the wettest months in this part of Spain.
 By December, rainfall eases off.
 January and February are often crisp, clear and bright.
-The famous levante wind (east wind through the strait) can make it feel cooler on some days, but it passes quickly.
+The levante wind (the east wind that funnels through the strait) can make it feel cooler on some days, but it passes quickly.

 | Month | Avg High | Avg Low | Rainfall Days | Verdict |